Choosing the right tradesperson to fix your chimney or fireplace

 If anyone is working with gas in the UK, they are legally required to be on the Gas Safe Register.
 That’s the official list of gas engineers who are registered to work safely on boilers, cookers, fires and all other gas appliances.

-So, it’s important to check the tradesman you’re considering hiring has a plan for safely dealing with any gas work involved in the project.
+So, it’s important to check the tradesperson you’re considering hiring has a plan for safely dealing with any gas work involved in the project.
 Carl explains:

 A lot of places already have gas appliances in them, and anyone working with gas in a property is legally required to be Gas Safe registered.